horstfortytwo/lia-test/automata and logics.md

 ## Context-free Languages

-With CDN and math now.
+With CDN and math and article now.

 <div class="test">